 Assessment methods within the courses ensure student training is Evaluated, Validated and Recorded.

 The majority of Yachtmaster Online courses are mainly narrated videos and slideshows and to be honest, you may as well buy a book.

 Our Yachtmaster online courses are fully animated lessons with an optional voice over so you get the best of everything.

 You will receive RYA Certification on satisfactory completion of the course.

-The RYA Yachtmaster online course costs £310.00 and is provided by Navathome, a RYA Recognised Training Centre specialising in online training, and includes: a course pack consisting of training charts, exercises pack, Yachtmaster shorebased booklet, an electronic navigation download and your certificate, which is normally priced at £40.00.
+The RYA Yachtmaster online course is provided by Navathome, a RYA Recognised Training Centre specialising in online training, and includes: a course pack consisting of training charts, exercises pack, Yachtmaster shorebased booklet, an electronic navigation download and your certificate, which is normally priced at £40.00.
 Plus, a Training Almanac normally priced at £7.49 (Day Skipper/Yachtmaster).

-By clicking the add to cart button you are agreeing to Navathome’s terms and conditions available here.
+By clicking a payment button you are agreeing to Navathome’s terms and conditions available here.

 Course topics include: